jdi-docs/jdi-light/source/includes/_documentation.md

 **Card Text Alignment**

-You can quickly change the text alignment of any card — in its entirety or specific parts — with Bootstrap's <a href="https://getbootstrap.com/docs/4.3/utilities/text/#text-alignment" target="_blank">text align classes</a>.
+You can quickly change the text alignment of any card — in its entirety or specific parts — with Bootstrap's <a style="font-weight: bold;" href="https://getbootstrap.com/docs/4.3/utilities/text/#text-alignment" target="_blank">text align classes</a>.

 ![Card Text Alignment Example](../images/bootstrap/cardtextalignment.png)